SGPE Summer School

 You are probably taking the Summer School in order to meet a condition of your MSc offer, the exact details of which can be found in your offer.

-The Mathematics exam that you sit on the day of arrival will count 20% towards your Progression to the MSc, and each intermediate course will count for 40%.
+The Mathematics exam that you sit on the first day of the programme will count 20% towards your Progression to the MSc, and each intermediate course will count for 40%.

-Your Summer School exam marks will be confirmed at the Summer School exam board on 28th August 2019.
+Your Summer School exam marks will be confirmed at the Summer School exam board in early September 2020.

-We will inform you of your results and whether or not you have successfully progressed to the MSc on 29th August 2019.
+We will inform you of your results, and whether or not you have successfully progressed to the MSc, following the exam board.